 Advanced headsets are the reason people are becoming increasingly excited about VR.
 They marvel at the capabilities of products such as the HTC Vive and the Oculus Rift.

-The number of users is growing rapidly, but there are only a few million headsets currently in use.
+The number of users is growing rapidly, but only a few million headsets are currently in use.

 You need to pick the right hosting platform

 VR applications require you to use a compatible hosting platform.
 This will ensure that they perform their best and that users get the best experience possible.